qgis/QGIS-Documentation/docs/developers_guide/ogcconformancetesting.rst

 WMS 1.3.0 test suite
 ====================

-To run the WMS 1.3.0 test suite with success, test data is necessary and may be downloaded using **pyogctest**:
+To run the WMS 1.3.0 test suite with success, a test dataset is needed.
+It can be downloaded using **pyogctest**:

 .. code-block:: bash